j-c-garciao/GettingCleaningData/CodeBook.md

----
-title: "CodeBook  for the Final Project of the course **Getting and Cleaning Data**"
-output: html_document
----
 This file describes the variables, the data, and any transformations or work I performed to clean up the data from the **Human Activity Recognition Using Smartphones Data Set ** study (refer to [link] [id2], the dataset can be download from [link][id3])